Invasive species in the United States: Gulf Coast

-The most problematic terrestrial plant species of this region is the Chinese Tallow tree, which was introduced to the United States in the 1700s for the purpose of cultivation in commercial nurseries.
+The most problematic terrestrial plant species in this region is the Chinese Tallow tree, which was introduced to the United States in the 1700s for cultivation in commercial nurseries.
 The plant was primarily cultivated for its seeds, which produce a waxy substance used in soapmaking.
-This tree has infiltrated the entirety of the Southeast United States, spanning from East Texas all the way to North Carolina, but it is especially prolific in the Gulf South Region.
-This species is particularly damaging due to the fact that its root systems change the chemical balance of soil, which in turn serves to alter the composition and structure of the native ecosystem's plant life.
-These trees have experienced a rapid expansion throughout the Gulf Coast region and, due to the fact that they out-compete much of the native vegetation, they threaten these areas by creating a lack of diversity which will inevitably lead to the creation of a dangerous mono-culture.
-Additionally, when found in wetland or marsh communities (like those found all throughout the Gulf Coast), this tree has been shown to adversely affect the amphibian and reptile populations of those regions.
+This tree has spread throughout the Southeastern United States, from East Texas to North Carolina, but it is especially prolific in the Gulf South Region.
+This species is particularly damaging because its root systems alter the soil's chemical balance, which in turn changes the composition and structure of the native ecosystem's plant life.
+These trees have expanded rapidly throughout the Gulf Coast region.
+Because they outcompete much of the native vegetation, they threaten these areas by reducing diversity, inevitably leading to a dangerous monoculture.
+Additionally, when found in wetland or marsh communities (such as those throughout the Gulf Coast), this tree has been shown to affect amphibian and reptile populations adversely.

-The lone mammalian species threatening the gulf coast is a large rodent known as the nutria.
-This species was brought to Louisiana by way of South America in hopes of bolstering a domestic fur trade.
-However, enough of these animals escaped and made their homes in the thousands of coastal bayous and waterways to have become a problem.
+The lone mammalian species threatening the Gulf Coast is a large rodent known as the nutria.
+This species was brought to Louisiana from South America in hopes of bolstering a domestic fur trade.
+However, enough of these animals escaped and made their homes in the thousands of coastal bayous and waterways, becoming a problem.
 These rats annually damage 100,000 acres of coastal wetlands with their ravenous appetite for aquatic plants, making this already vulnerable region even more susceptible to coastal erosion.
 Additionally, they are notorious for destroying crop yields.
 Nutria rats have been the target of one of the most well-known and effective control programs ever utilized by environmental protection agencies.
 The state of Louisiana offers $6 per Nutria tail delivered to collection centers run by local wildlife and fisheries authorities.
 The projected annual goal of this program is to harvest 400,000 nutria annually.